tharakadesilva/nixos-config/README.md

 * Settings > Features > Session > Receive desktop notifications from Warp > On
 * Settings > Features > Terminal > Use Audible Bell > On

-9. Set up Magnet

-Synchronize settings via iCloud

-10. Set up Wallet & Apple Pay
+9. Set up Wallet & Apple Pay

 Settings > Wallet & Apple Pay

 * The cards are already added.
 You just need to verify the cards.
 * Also, select `Hide My Email`

-11. Restart the machine
+10. Restart the machine

 Some settings like the tap to click on MacOS needs to either log out and log in again or restart the machine.
 Just restart the machine...